SymfonyCasts/netgen-layouts/sfcasts/skills-page.md

 ## Adding A Grid of Skills

 No problem!
-Add a Grid block... and set it to a "Manual Collection".
-Check this out!
+Add a Grid block... which is already set it to a "Manual Collection".
+But check this out!
 We can now choose between manually selecting "Contentful entries" or recipes!
 And when we click "Add Items", the content browser already works!

 Select a few of these... good... then publish this.
 Refresh.
 Um... ok!
 They *do* render... but just the title.
 Good start.
 To make this a *tiny* bit better, go